- Students and recruitment

 (Cats can suffer from another type of lungworm, Aelurostronglyus abstrusus resulting in similar symptoms)

-Lungworm, if left untreated, can be fatal so if you have any concerns that your dog may be displaying any of the symptoms please do not hesitate to contact us at any of our surgeries.
+Lungworm, if left untreated, can be fatal so if you have any concerns that your dog may be displaying any of the above symptoms please do not hesitate to contact us at any of our surgeries.

 Treatment is available and can result in your pet’s full recovery.